tenzir/tenzir/web/docs/operators/delay.md

 The `delay` operator replays a dataflow according to a time field by introducing sleeping periods proportional to the inter-arrival times of the events.

+With `--speed`, you can adjust the sleep time of the time series induced by `field` with a multiplicative factor.
+This has the effect of making the time series "faster" for values great than 1 and "slower" for values less than 1.

 Unless you provide a start time with `--start`, the operator will anchor the timestamps in `field` to begin with the current wall clock time, as if you provided `--start now`.

-With `--speed`, you can adjust the sleep time of the time series induced by `field` with a multiplicative factor.

 The options `--start` and `--speed` work independently, i.e., you can use them separately or both together.

 ### `--start <time>`

-The time value to anchor the values around.
+The timestamp to anchor the time values around.

 Defaults to `now`.